luarvic/click2approve/README.md

 (Find more details about those containers below in [Architecture and design decisions](#architecture-and-design-decisions).)

-### 5. Open File Manager
+### 5. Open Click2approve Web Page

 In the web browser open [http://localhost/](http://localhost/).

-You should see a page with `File Manager` title.
+You should see a page with `Click2approve` title.

-Welcome to the File Manager! 🎉🎉🎉
+Welcome to the Click2approve service! 🎉🎉🎉

 # How to Test